charlesdaniels/toolchest/doc/realpath.rst

 the normal behavior of ``realpath`` with no options.

-normalize-path first checks to see if realpath is available on the current system - if so, it is called directly and the script exists.
+normalize-path first checks to see if realpath is available on the current system - if so, it is called directly and the script exits.
 Next, if the script can detect a valid toolchest installation, it will call into the coreutils library for one of three implementations of this functionality I have written and found.
 If BASH or zsh, AND readlink are present, ``normalize-